jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-target-blank.md

 ## When To Override It

 For links to a trusted host (e.g. internal links to your own site, or links to a another host you control, where you can be certain this security vulnerability does not exist), you may want to keep the HTTP Referer header for analytics purposes.

+If you do not support Internet Explorer (any version), Chrome < 49, Opera < 36, Firefox < 52, desktop Safari < 10.1 or iOS Safari < 10.3, you may set `allowReferrer` to `true`, keep the HTTP Referer header and only add `rel="noopener"` to your links.

 ## When Not To Use It